graphprotocol/codex/5-repositories-and-documentation/official-documentation/explorer.md

 - Owned - This is the Indexer’s deposited stake, which may be slashed for malicious or incorrect behavior
 - Delegated - Stake from Delegators which can be allocated by the Indexer, but cannot be slashed
 - Allocated - Stake that Indexers are actively allocating towards the subgraphs they are indexing
-- Available Delegation Capacity - the amount of delegated stake the Indexers can still receive before they become overdelegated
+- Available Delegation Capacity - the amount of delegated stake the Indexers can still receive before they become over-delegated
 - Max Delegation Capacity - the maximum amount of delegated stake the Indexer can productively accept.
-Excess delegated stake cannot be used for allocations or rewards calculations.
+An excess delegated stake cannot be used for allocations or rewards calculations.
 - Query Fees - this is the total fees that end users have paid for queries from an Indexer over all time
 - Indexer Rewards - this is the total indexer rewards earned by the Indexer and their Delegators over all time.
 Indexer rewards are paid through GRT issuance.

 Indexers can earn both query fees and indexing rewards.
 Functionally, this happens when network participants delegate GRT to an Indexer.
 This enables Indexers to receive query fees and rewards depending on their Indexer parameters.
-Indexing parameters are set by clicking into the right hand side of the table, or by going into an Indexer’s profile and clicking the “Delegate” button.
+Indexing parameters are set by clicking on the right-hand side of the table, or by going into an Indexer’s profile and clicking the “Delegate” button.

 To learn more about how to become an Indexer, you can take a look at the [official documentation](/indexing) or [The Graph Academy Indexer guides.](https://thegraph.academy/delegators/choosing-indexers/)